MEGTOMAT3/MEGTOMAT3/README.md

 ## Hi there 👋

-Hi! my name is Meg
+Hi! my name is Meg;
 Alura student